 A new report shows that 26% of young people are choosing to remain with their parents rather than striking out expensively on their own.
 Is this a crisis, or an opportunity?

-In the trenches of France in the First World War, Stephen sees death everywhere.
+In the trenches of France in World War One, Stephen sees death everywhere.
 His friends and fellow soldiers can be killed in front of his eyes.
 As the troops march through the countryside, they see bodies piling up in mass graves.
 There is so much death that it becomes chillingly normal.
 How can we respond to such horror?

 The new test unlocking the secrets of death